spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202106.0/carts-of-registered-users/managing-carts-of-registered-users.md

 For the attributes of carts of registered users and included resources, see [Retrieve a registered user's carts](#retrieve-registered-users-carts-response-attributes).

-For the attributes of other included resources, see:
+For the attributes of the included resources, see:
 * [Add an item to a registered user's cart](/docs/marketplace/dev/glue-api-guides/{{ page.version }}/carts-of-registered-users/managing-items-in-carts-of-registered-users.html#add-an-item-to-a-registered-users-cart)
 * [Managing gift cards of registered users](https://documentation.spryker.com/docs/managing-gift-cards-of-registered-users).
 * [Cart permission groups](https://documentation.spryker.com/docs/sharing-company-user-carts-201907#retrieving-cart-permission-groups).